Without counsel plans fail, but with many advisers they succeed. Proverbs 15:22

 Since 2003 Lucas Farmer has been working in camp ministry.
 Graduating from Elon University with a degree in Leisure and Sport Management he took his passions for the outdoor and youth outreach to Eugene, OR.
 There he worked as a missionary through Youth for Christ and the Ice Axemen, a local high school mountaineering leadership program.
 His soon to be wife, Carrie, relocated to Eugene as well and they continued reaching out to high school youth in the community.

-Steve Hallowell serves as the Senior Vice President of Marketing for Herschend Family Entertainment, which is based in Peachtree Corners, Georgia.
+Steve Hallowell serves as the Chief Marketing Officer for Herschend Family Entertainment, which is based in Peachtree Corners, Georgia.
 Herschend is the largest family-owned operator of theme parks, aquariums and other attractions in the United States.
 Properties include Dollywood, Silver Dollar City, Newport Aquarium, Adventure Aquarium and Stone Mountain Park and Wild Adventures.
 The company also owns The Harlem Globtrotters and recently acquired Pink Adventure Jeeps in Sedona, Arizona and Las Vegas, Nevada.

 Combining over 6 decades of experience as a husband, father, grandfather of 11, coach, businessman, motivational speaker, Sunday School teacher, entrepreneur, commencement speaker, international instructor, cancer survivor and a host of lifetime experiences GAMECHANGERS COACH Ron Riley presents real life stories in a motivational setting coupled with practical applications that if implemented could be a GAMECHANGER for attendees in all areas of life to enable them to perform to their highest capabilities to live a life of SIGNIFICANCE.
 Education: B.Ed Georgia Southwestern College (1971) M.Ed University of Georgia (1974) Ed.S (Educational Specialist) University of Georgia (1976)